-Number on course: 6

-Number on land: 2
+Number on course: 2 in boats Number on land: 1-2

-Indicate their location on the Race Plan Map
+Indicate their location on the Race Plan Map.

-Onsite Medical Care & Facilities
+Onsite Medical Care& Facilities

-Describe onsite set up for medical care, such as medical treatment tent, heating/cooling tent or facility. etc., and indicate locations on the Race Plan Map.
-Athletic Trainer
+Describe onsite set up for medical care, such as medical treatment tent, heating/cooling tent or facility. etc., and indicate locations on the Race Plan Map.2 EMT's with EMT truck, 2-3 Search and Rescue EMT personnel, Medical tent, including heating blankets.